Improving Composed Image Retrieval via Contrastive Learning with Scaling Positives and Negatives: Method

 \paragraph{Image Pair Match} After obtaining the image-text pair, we need to match two image-text pairs to generate a quadruplet.
 Regarding the image in an image-text pair as the reference image, the naive method randomly chooses the image from another image-text pair as the target image.
 However, a randomly selected target image may be too similar to the reference image to construct precise modified text or too dissimilar to help models improve performance.
 Therefore, we introduce a uni-modal image encoder $g_{\rm img}(\cdot)$ to get the representation of every image and calculate the pairwise similarity between two different images $I_i$ and $I_j$: Then we can rank the similarities related to $I_i$ in descending order.
 Only one image whose similarity rank is between $[c_0,c_1)(c_0<c_1)$ will be chosen as the target image, where $c_0$ and $c_1$ are two hyper-parameters.
 In practice, we regard each image in the dataset $D$ as the reference image and sample a target image for each image.
 We denote the target image for image $I_i$ as $I_i^{\rm t}$, therefore, we can get $M$ (reference image, target image) pairs $\{(I_1, I_1^{\rm t}),...,(I_M, I_M^{\rm t})\}$.
 We combine these image pairs with their corresponding captions to form M quadruplets: \paragraph{Modified Text Generation} Given one quadruplet $(I_i,C_i,I_i^{\rm t},C_i^{\rm t})$ by the last step, we use a prompt template $P_{\rm temp_k}(k\in \{0,1,2\}$ to form a modified text $m_{i}^{\rm temp_k}$: In this work, we consider three types of templates below. \tcbset{fontupper=\sffamily}

-Note that we attempt to use LLM to post-process the generated modified text.
+Note that we also tried to use LLM to post-process the generated modified text.
 The first method involves using LLM to make the modified text more diverse and fluent.
 The second method uses in-context learning to make LLM mimic the modified text in annotated datasets.
 However, based on our experiments, neither of these methods surpasses the prompt template method.
 Specific results can be found in supplementary materials.

-\paragraph{Positive Example Construction} Finally, we could combine image pairs from the second step with the modified texts obtained in the third step to get new M triplets $\{(I_i,m_i^{\rm temp}, I_i^{\rm t})\}$.
-So, we can obtain an expanded dataset that is comparable in size to the original dataset.
+\paragraph{Positive Example Construction} Finally, we could combine image pairs from the second step with the modified texts obtained in the third step to get new M triplets $\{(I_i,m_i^{\rm temp}, I_i^{\rm t})\}$.~\footnote{Notably, since our image pair match step can match more number of target images for each image, our method can theoretically obtain up to $M^2$ triplets} So, we can obtain an expanded dataset that is comparable in size to the original dataset.
 We could use these new examples as a complement to the annotated dataset.
 We could also use these examples to train a model from scratch, thus allowing for fully automated training of a CIR model without human involvement.